Restaurant Email Marketing: 8 Proven Campaigns To Drive More Sales

 Campaign #5: Win-back emails

-Sometimes, customers stop ordering from you just because they got busy.
+Sometimes, customers stop ordering from you just because they get busy.
 This is actually good news in disguise: these “inactive” regulars are a goldmine.
+Inactive regulars already enjoy your food.
+You just need to give them a reason to return.

 Every customer receives an email sequence after reaching these milestones: